schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 > Tennessee Smith ist auf der Suche nach dem Götzen des Tot, einem Artefakt, das er schon seit Jahrzenten heiß begehrt.
 Sein Rivale Giles Fishburne ist ebenfalls hinter dem Götzen her und scheint ihm fast immer einen Schritt voraus zu sein.
 Dieses Mal will Tennessee Smith es unbedingt schaffen und ist zu allem bereit, um an den Götzen zu gelangen - doch töten würde er dafür niemals.
 <!-- > Tennessee Smith is in search of the Idol of Tot, an artefact he has coveted for decades.
 His rival, Giles Fishburne is also a er the idol and always seems to be one step ahead.
 Tennessee is desperate to succeed this time and will do almost anything to get the idol - though he would never kill for it. -->
 >
-> Lumina strebt nach Freiheit für alle Jupiter-Völker.
+> Lumina strebt nach Freiheit für alle Völker des Jupiter.
 Schreckensfürst Kang regiert den Planeten mit eiserner Hand und seine Agenten halten ständig Ausschau nach Abtrünnigen.
 Lumina ist bereit, ihr eigenes Leben aufs Spiel zu setzen, um ihren Traum zu verwirklichen.

 <!-- > Lumina seeks freedom for all the people of Jupi- ter.
 Dread Lord Kang rules the planet with an iron  st, and his agents are always on the look out for renegades.
 Lumina is willing to put her own life on the line to achieve her vision. -->